Organizer Guide

 How do I fix the “Invalid birth year” error when entering/fixing a player’s birth year?

-This is a known bug in TOM 1.72.0, and has been fixed in TOM 1.72.1 – please update to the latest version.
+This is a known bug in TOM 1.72.0, and has been fixed in later versions – please update to the latest version.

 I’m getting an error when opening TOM that says “Failed to launch JVM”.
 What do I do?